Guns, Girls and Gambling: Plot

 Elvis Elvis is the only passenger on the bus, the driver having stepped off, when The Blonde boards and shoots him.
 As he is dying he whispers something to her and she smiles broadly, taking his satchel with the mask.
 The Blonde finds the bus driver and kills him after he confirms he notified both The Rancher and The Chief.

 John, Cindy, and The Sheriffs arrive later.
 The Blonde has left a message to bring the money and John to Station 12 – the isolated desert way station where the Apaches had killed the family.
 As they're leaving, The Cowboy and Mo show up.
 The Cowboy kills The Sheriffs, but The Indian appears and tomahawks The Cowboy and Mo.
 The Chief arrives, and the group head to Station 12 with his $1,000,000 briefcase.

 They arrive just as The Rancher does, with his $1,000,000 briefcase.
 Cindy reveals that she is The Rancher's daughter and was following John in case he found the mask.
 When The Blonde emerges from the station, The Indian attacks, but she kills him.
 She tells the rest to send John in with the briefcases, or everyone will die.

 When John enters the station, he and The Blonde embrace.
 The family that was killed in the flashback was John's.
 They had a Hopi housekeeper who hid John in the floorboards of the station and told the Apaches that he was dead.
 The Blonde is John's ex-girlfriend, who stuck around to help John get revenge for his family.

 John and The Blonde tell The Rancher and The Chief why they are doing this.
 Also, she tells them that Elvis Elvis's dying words were that he destroyed the mask when he realized he wouldn't be able to sell it.
 She tells them she will return and kill anyone who retaliates.
 She leaves, with a briefcase and the hooker who stole John's wallet – she is actually the doctor that The Blonde left him for.

 John leaves with his briefcase and the mask, which wasn't really destroyed.
 John returns it to his Hopi protector from 30 years earlier, finishing the job his father had started – returning the mask to her tribe, the rightful owners.

 Production

 The film was first announced on June 17, 2010.
 Some of the filming occurred in Utah.
 On July 8, 2010, Megan Park was confirmed to have joined the cast.

 On July 13, 2010, it was confirmed that Chris Kattan and Helena Mattsson had joined that cast.
 On July 14, 2010, Jeff Fahey was announced to have joined the cast.

 Principal photography began on July 6, 2010.

 The film is not rated.
-However, on Dish TV, it's rated NC17.
+However, on Dish TV, it is rated NC-17.